-Scottish public relations agency Holyrood Partnership has bolstered its team with the appointment of respected journalist Laura Sutherland.
+Scottish public relations agency Holyrood PR has bolstered its team with the appointment of respected journalist Laura Sutherland.

 The former Daily Record staffer made her name as one half of the paper’s showbiz team, The Razz, where she spent two years interviewing stars and celebrities.

-Now she has joined Edinburgh public relations firm Holyrood Partnership as Account Executive and is taking a leading role on a number of the agency’s consumer-focused clients.
+Now she has joined Edinburgh public relations firm Holyrood PR as Account Executive and is taking a leading role on a number of the agency’s consumer-focused clients.

 Laura, a journalism graduate from Napier University, grew up in Newport-on-Tay and is a former pupil of Dundee High School.